lynxlab/ada2/README.md

   + optionally change the Default template family (only if you want to use a different layout family)
   + optionally change define('PORTAL_NAME','ADA - e-learning ');

+10. copy the directory clients_DEFAULT in clients

-10. modify clients/client0/client_config.inc.php (each provider has own directory. es.: provider 1 has client1)
+11. modify clients/client0/client_config.inc.php (each provider has own directory. es.: provider 1 has client1)
     + change the DB access parameter
     + change the timezone of the provider if you need

-11. if you have more providers you have to create more client_config.inc.php es.: 2 providers.
+12. if you have more providers you have to create more client_config.inc.php es.: 2 providers.
 You must have clients/client0/client_config.inc.php and clients/client1/client_config.inc.php. in client1/client_config.inc.php the constant name must be CLIENT1_DB_NAME, CLIENT1_DB_USER, CLIENT1_DB_PASS, CLIENT1_DB_HOST, CLIENT1_TIMEZONE

-12. change the permission of the directory services/media/ the web server must be able to write in it
+13. change the permission of the directory services/media/ the web server must be able to write in it

-13. change the permission of the directory upload_file/ the web server must be able to write in it
+14. change the permission of the directory upload_file/ the web server must be able to write in it

-14. change the permission of the directory docs/ the web server must be able to write in it
+15. change the permission of the directory docs/ the web server must be able to write in it

-15. change the informations of the news editing the file: browsing/news_language (ex.: news_en is the news in english) or using edit_news.php after logon as admin
+16. change the informations of the news editing the file: browsing/news_language (ex.: news_en is the news in english) or using edit_news.php after logon as admin

-16. configure the widgets loaded in home page copy index_DEFAULT.XML in index.xml see widgets/main/index.xml in order to know how to configure
+17. configure the widgets loaded in home page copy index_DEFAULT.XML in index.xml see widgets/main/index.xml in order to know how to configure

 CUSTOMIZE THE LAYOUT
 --------------